Shortwave Pricing in 2026: Plans, Cost & What You Actually Get

 How much does Shortwave Business cost?

-Shortwave Business costs $9 per user per month, with a modest discount for annual billing.
-A team of 5 pays $45/month and a team of 10 pays $90/month.
+Shortwave Business costs $30 per user per month, or $24 per user per month billed annually.
+A team of 5 pays $150/month and a team of 10 pays $300/month.
 The Business plan unlocks full AI features, Google Workspace support, team inboxes, and priority support.

 How does Shortwave compare to Superhuman on pricing?

-Shortwave Business at $9/user/month is significantly cheaper than Superhuman, which charges $30/user/month.
+Shortwave Business at $30/user/month ($24 billed annually) is cheaper than Superhuman, whose email now requires its Business plan at $40/user/month ($33 billed annually).
 Both are Gmail-focused email clients with AI features and keyboard-driven interfaces.
 Shortwave offers team inboxes that Superhuman lacks, but neither tool works with Outlook. alfred_ at $24.99/month flat works with both Gmail and Outlook and includes autonomous features like task extraction and calendar management that neither offers.

 Is Shortwave worth it for AI email?

-Shortwave is a polished AI email client that makes processing Gmail faster — the AI drafting and summarization features are genuinely useful at $9/user/month.
+Shortwave is a polished AI email client that makes processing Gmail faster, the AI drafting and summarization features are genuinely useful at $30/user/month.
 However, it assists rather than acts autonomously: you still read, prioritize, and decide on every email.
 It also lacks task extraction, calendar management, and daily briefings, so it only solves part of the email productivity problem.

 Is Shortwave worth it?

-For Gmail-first teams who want a better inbox interface with AI drafting assistance, Shortwave at $9/user/month is reasonably priced and well-built.
-The value weakens for solo professionals who need more than faster email processing — Shortwave doesn't handle email for you, it helps you handle it faster.
+For Gmail-first teams who want a better inbox interface with AI drafting assistance, Shortwave at $30/user/month is well-built, though the per-seat cost adds up.
+The value weakens for solo professionals who need more than faster email processing, Shortwave doesn't handle email for you, it helps you handle it faster.
 Outlook users can't use it at all, which is a dealbreaker for many organizations.